Studio-Elsewhere/Recharge-Room-Troubleshooting-Guide/docs/overview/trouble.md

 If you find your Recharge Room suddenly playing music then this means someone has told the Google Assistant to do so.
 Simply say **“Ok Google, stop.”** and the room should be functioning as usual.

 ## Issues Requiring Further Assistance
-* My scenes aren't activating
-* My room isn't recognizing any of the listed voice commands
-* My scenes aren't returning to the menu after they are done playing

-If you are experiencing the instances above, contact <a href = "mailto: support@studioelsewhere.co">support@studioelsewhere.co</a>.
+If you are experiencing any issues that aren't listed above, contact <a href = "mailto: support@studioelsewhere.co">support@studioelsewhere.co</a>.